Gallopsled/pwntools/README.md

 # Introduction

-This is the CTF framework used by pwnies in every CTF.
+This is the CTF framework used by Gallopsled in every CTF.

 Most code is inside the pwnlib folder with some functionality inside pwn or bin.
 It is typically used as: